dineshgowda24/alfred-gcp-workflow/CONTRIBUTING.md

     - Click on the **Script Filter** block.
     - Update the script path to point to your built binary.

+## Finding Something to Work On

+We welcome contributions of all kinds — whether it's a small fix, a new feature, or just an idea! ✨ If you're looking for something to work on:
+- Check out the [Issues tab](https://github.com/dineshgowda24/alfred-gcp-workflow/issues) on GitHub.
+- If you are a first-time contributor, checkout some of the [good first issues](https://github.com/dineshgowda24/alfred-gcp-workflow/labels/good%20first%20issue)
+- If you’d like to work on an issue, please leave a comment to let others know you're taking it.
+- This helps avoid duplication and allows maintainers to assist you if needed!

 ## Design

 The workflow is organized around three main concepts: